-- If social media is new to you, identify one or two platforms that speak best to your brand and the concepts of your book and master them.
+- If social media is new to you, identify one or two platforms that speak best to your brand and your book’s concepts, and master them.
 It’s important to know where your audience lives.
 Facebook is a must if your message is geared towards mature readers.
 LinkedIn is critical for business authors and experts.
 Instagram is the fastest-growing social media platform for authors—fiction authors, in particular.
-Whichever platform(s) you ultimately choose—start early and update often!
+Whichever platform(s) you ultimately choose, start early, and update often.

-You can’t start this early enough!
-Every author needs to understand the power of his/her community—these are your friends, family, coworkers, local business owners, business partners, alumni groups, and more.
-Identify this “team” early and formalize an email mailing list.
-Think of individuals outside of your core network—like reader groups interested in competing authors, similar-minded writers, writing peers/fellow writing club attendees.
-Message your team to let them know you’re going to be calling on them in unique ways to play a role in the support of your book launch.
+3) A Network of Contacts: Every author needs to understand the role his/her community can play in marketing a boo.
+They are friends, family, coworkers, local business owners, business partners, alumni groups, and more.
+Identify your team early and formalize an email list.
+Think of people outside of your core networks such as reader groups interested in competing authors, similar-minded writers, and writing peers/fellow writing club attendees.
+Message your team to let them know you’re going to be calling on them in unique ways to play a role in support of your book launch.